 Here are 4 ways forward-thinking brands and retailers are working smarter (and safely distanced) by driving their in-store planning strategies with virtual reality solutions.

 Identify Leading Concepts

-You may have multiple ideas for how to execute a new product assortment, but you don’t have the time or resources to figure out how to narrow down a few to test.
+You may have multiple ideas for how to execute a new product assortment, but you don’t have the time or resources to figure out how to narrow down a few to compare.
 Instead of guessing, visualize each of the scenarios in a virtual retail simulation.
 This allows for products to be seen in the context of a store, to scale.
 Ideas that maybe sounded good on paper or in a 2D model might not translate well in the actual space.
 Visualizing concepts in a realistic virtual environment allows you to better understand which concepts make sense to be further evaluated.

 Learn Which Elements are Driving Change

 Learning how shoppers behave and feel about your new ideas is key to creating a winning concept.
 Conducting an in-depth, customized research study is a great way to get those metrics.
 Conducting a study like this using VR is even smarter—especially right now when in-person shopper research is on pause.
 That’s because real shoppers can shop a virtual store just as they would in a physical store study, but they can also give us detailed, timely feedback on why they made the decisions they made at the shelf.
 Creating 2 or more concepts in VR and then testing them with shoppers against a benchmark offers a clear and concise way to identify what ideas are driving positive change.

 Once you’ve conducted an in-depth study that helped further narrow down winning concepts, you may still want to demonstrate how those concepts would fair at a particular retailer.
 With virtual, concepts can be tested within a specific virtual store with shoppers that represent the manufacturers’ targeted customers, and in just a few weeks.
 It’s a way to truly localize and personalize results for retail partners.